angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 TO
 :::

-For the example above, if they Grindstone when digging into the pile you will _mill_ Ponder and Ponder and then also Wraith and Edge and draw TO to be able to cast it with 0 cards in your library.
-If you can draw into Ponder, you cast Ponder and again, if they go to activate Grindstone, you will _mill_ Ponder and Street Wraith which allows you to draw Edge and cycle into Oracle.
-If you are allowed to access the second Ponder then, assuming they do not activate Grindstone here you can directly grab Oracle and cast it with 2 cards left in your library and a devotion of 2.
+For the example above, if they activate Grindstone prior to accessing the pile you will _mill_ SW and Edge, drawing TO for your turn and allowing you to cast it.
+If they wait until you draw SW (activating in your draw step) you will _mill_ Edge and Oracle.
+This allows you to SW into SW into Oracle.
+If you are able to resolve the first SW cycling without any response then you can access Edge and cycle again.
+If they activate here you will mill TO and the second SW and draw the second TO.

 This is just one example in a single set of potential circumstances of course.
-Similar to this includes cards like :card[Hedron Crab], :card[Altar of Dementia], :card[Ipnu Rivulet] and :card[Cephalid Coliseum].
+Similar to this includes cards like :card[Hedron Crab], :card[Altar of Dementia] and :card[Ipnu Rivulet].

 ### Fireblast